shansiddi/Hydrophone/README.md

 Part 2 Airgun, Marine Mammals, Earthquake/Volcano Noise<br/>

-  1. Find a short time period that there is a marine mammal vocalization in recorded data and plot its spectrogram.<br/>
+  1.Find a short time period that there is a marine mammal vocalization in recorded data and plot its spectrogram.<br/>

-  2. Find a short time period that there is an airgun noise in recorded data and plot its spectrogram.<br/>
+  2.Find a short time period that there is an airgun noise in recorded data and plot its spectrogram.<br/>

-  3. Find a short time period that there is an earthquake or a volcano eruption in recorded data and plot its spectrogram.<br/>
+  3.Find a short time period that there is an earthquake or a volcano eruption in recorded data and plot its spectrogram.<br/>

-  4. Compare the bandwidth of these three signals.
+  4.Compare the bandwidth of these three signals.
 Are they consistent with what is shown in the Wenz curve?<br/>